 1. Monitoring will be conducted to provide information regarding the effectiveness of the Action Plan, including: 1) compliance with the Fecal Waste Discharge Prohibition; 2) achievement of WLAs and LAs; 3) attainment of the numeric targets; and 4) attainment of bacteria objectives and protection of beneficial uses.

 2. Monitoring activities include: project monitoring, special studies, receiving water trend monitoring, and ambient monitoring of public recreational beaches during the summer recreation period.
 Monitoring activities for the OWTS fecal waste source category will focus on areas of high parcel density to assess the success of implementation actions and to identify new subwatersheds where fecal waste pollution is attributable to OWTS.
 Monitoring and reporting requirements may also include additional metrics (e.g., human and bovine Bacteroides bacteria) and analyses, which support accurate, defensible conclusions and provide a reasonable basis for the adaptive management of fecal waste pollution and public health water quality issues in the Russian River Watershed.
-HUC-12 subwatersheds with a high priority for additional monitoring include Orrs Creek-Russian River, Windsor Creek, and Porter Creek-Mark West Creek.
+HUC-12 subwatersheds with a high priority for additional monitoring include Orrs Creek-Russian River, and Windsor Creek.
 Additional monitoring should also be prioritized in unstudied HUC-12 subwatersheds with significant developed lands, agricultural lands, or rangeland.

 3. Individual monitoring requirements will be specified in the controlling regulatory mechanism developed for each of the potential fecal waste source categories, as described in Table 4 and Table 5.
 The Regional Water Board or Executive Officer may require specific monitoring or special studies under separate Water Code section 13267 or 13383 orders.
 All monitoring results will be reviewed and assessed periodically to inform potential revisions of individual permits, orders, or other regulatory mechanisms or revisions to the TMDL Action Plan.

 The Regional Water Board is participating with the Russian River Watershed Association and other partners in the development of a regional monitoring program for the Russian River Watershed called the Russian River Regional Monitoring Program (R3MP).
-As appropriate, implementing parties under this Action Plan are encouraged to participate in the R3MP once it is developed.
+As appropriate, implementing parties under this Action Plan may participate in the R3MP once it is developed.
 The goal of the R3MP is to ensure that all publicly and privately funded environmental monitoring conducted in the watershed and related to the implementation of public policy and regulatory requirements is adequately standardized, coordinated, accessible, and designed to cost-effectively answer watershed management questions.
 The monitoring requirements in individual NPDES and WDR permits may be revised to reflect participation in R3MP, as appropriate.

 Schedule